zichongkao/selectstarsql/beazley.md

   data-default-text="SELECT first_name FROM execution LIMIT 3"
   data-solution="SELECT first_name FROM executions LIMIT 3"></sql-exercise>

-We don’t need the `FROM` block if we're not using anything from a table.
+In the next example, observe that we don’t need the `FROM` block if we're not using anything from a table.

 <sql-exercise
   data-question="Modify the query to divide 50 and 51 by 2."